Pros and Cons of Moving to Belgium

 Languages in Belgium

-The accessibility of three very different languages can lead to a very enriching experience.
-In most companies of a certain size, certainly in Brussels, one will hear three or more languages spoken by colleagues.
-Although most people speak either Dutch or French, it can be assumed that they will also speak English at a reasonably good level.
+The accessibility of three very different languages can lead to an enriching experience.
+In most companies, one will hear three or more languages spoken by colleagues.
+Although most people speak either Dutch or French, it can generally be assumed that they will also speak English at a reasonable level.

 - CON: Complex state structure

-Three languages divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities (Dutch, French and German), also brings about a complex and difficult to understand state structure.
-In trying to appease all the different kinds of people that inhabit Belgium, the state is for the large part federalized, which means that every region/community has a different set of rules governing areas such as housing, childcare and education.
-Expats living in Flanders but working in Brussels will experience this first-hand and should consult before making certain commitments.
+Three languages divided over three non-converging regions (Flanders, Brussels and Wallonia) and communities also brings about a complex state structure.
+The state is for the large part federalized, which means that every region/community has a different set of rules governing areas such as housing, childcare and education.
+Expats living in one region and working in another will experience the complications that arise from this first-hand.

 Accommodation In Belgium